Tear History, Family Crest & Coats of Arms

 Tear Spelling Variations

-spelling variations appear in records of early Scottish names.
+In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
+Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Tear has appeared as MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the Tear family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Tear Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Tear Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tear family to Ireland

 Some of the Tear family moved to Ireland, but this topic is not covered in this excerpt.